ejh200/UTS-stationary-managementAndOrdering-System/README.md

 # UTS-stationary-managementAndOrdering-System
-#This is a Desktop Application.
+#This is a Web Application.